n3mo/mmtool/README.md

 ## Features (coming soon)

 Creating a one-size-fits-all analysis tool for social media and web data research is a tall, and likely impossible endeavor.
-However, some tasks are common to many goals, and this tool will attempt to accomplish at least the following. `mmtool` will provide:
+However, some tasks are common to many goals, and this tool will attempt to accomplish at least the following:

 * Data cleaning.
 For example, it will remove bad data (e.g., deleted tweets returned from Twitter), fix character encoding issues, etc.
 * Data anonymization, to the extent possible.
 For example, across a given data set, @usernames can be consistently replaced with @1234 codes to minimize privacy risks while still providing a means for studying the interactions between networks of friends/users.